 Those questions expand into categories like entertainment, local information or personal assistant tasks.
 Context plays an ample role here.
-As Siri, Alexa and Cortana become stand alone devices with the Amazon Echo, Google Home or the Apple home pod they will start becoming more integrated in your background.
+As Siri, Alexa and Cortana become stand-alone devices with the Amazon Echo, Google Home or the Apple home pod they will start becoming more integrated into your background.
 That will influence the way you shop online and expedite the progression of e-commerce.
 Here are some tips on how to optimize your website for voice search.

 Use Natural Conversational Words